Diabetes Type 1

 - Giving insulin injections more often

-Intensive control usually is not advised for young children, the elderly and some other people with type 1 diabetes.
+Intensive control usually is not advised for young children, the elderly and some other people with type 1 and type 2 diabetes.
 In general, glucose goals and A1C goals for children and teens younger than age 19 are somewhat higher than the goals for adults with type 1 diabetes.
 This is particularly true for children under age 6, because they are vulnerable to getting low sugars.
 Anyone who has had repeated episodes of seriously low sugar (hypoglycemia) should have a less aggressive treatment plan for diabetes.

 Medicines, exercise, diet and regular checkups all play important roles in keeping blood sugar under control and preventing more health problems.